-The advice of the elders did not always succeed as will be shown in the following example - a strange and unexplained incident that happened at Point Hope in northwestern Alaska, 130 miles within the Arctic Circle
+The advice of teh elders did not always succeed as will be shown in the following example - a strange and unexplained incident that happened at Point Hope in northwestern Alaska, 130 miles within the Arctic Circle.

-In the memory of this writer a first cousin, Timothy nittuk and another man, Oomittuk Oomittuk and another man, James Nashookpuk, who shared in the bazaar tragedy. men had notorious reputations of taking unnecessary chances.
+In the memory of this writer was a first cousin, Timothy Oomittuk and another man, James Nashookpuk, who shared in the bazaar tragedy.
+Both men had notorious reputations of taking unnecessary chances.

 Timothy was not an easy man to figure out.
-Why he went to the extent of taking dangerous risks was not known parently did not fear for his life.
+Why he went to the extent of taking dangerous risks was not knwon.
+He apparently did not fear for his life.
 He seemed bent to test his daring against the varied pitfalls of the Arctic.
 He apparently took strange delight in cheating it, but in the long run he came out second best.